iSkore/planetStats/notes/notes.md

 	- How to find the mass of a planet

 - ### Tangential speed
-	- If object is shot at 8 km/s - it will become a satelitte
+	- If object is shot at 8 km/s - it will become a satellite
 	- Earth escape velocity: $ v_{escape} = 11.2 \frac{km}{s} $
-	- Chaging an orbit
+	- Changing an orbit
 		- friction or atmospheric drag
 		- gravitational encounter